Shanxiang Mosque

-The Shanxiang Mosque (山巷清真寺 (Shānxiàng Qīngzhēnsì)) is a mosque in Runzhou District, Zhenjiang City, Jiangsu Province, China.
+The Shanxiang Mosque (山巷清真寺 (Shānxiàng Qīngzhēnsì)) is a mosque in Runzhou District, Zhenjiang City, in the Jiangsu province of China.

-History
+Overview

-The mosque was constructed in 1662 and had undergone several reconstruction afterwards.
+The mosque was constructed in 1662 CE and had undergone several reconstruction afterwards.
 In 1903, the mosque established an Islamic school.
 During the World War II, the mosque served as a refugee camp from the Japanese invasion.
 Currently, the mosque regularly hold several activities such as Imam training, hold forums, and guest receptions.

-Architecture

-The mosque has an area of 2,000 m2 built with traditional Chinese architecture style.
+Located on a 2000 m2 site, the mosque was built in the traditional Chinese architectural style.